fnagy78/ownCloud_quick_start/manual_install.md

 To use command line installation, follow these steps:

-1. Set your webserver user to be the owner of your unpacked owncloud directory, as in the example below.
+1. Set your webserver user to be the owner of your unpacked ownCloud directory, as in the example below.
     ```
     $ sudo chown -R www-data:www-data /var/www/owncloud/
     ```